kdshea/SEI-Project-1-Tetris/README.md

 * x Hover and active effects for buttons

-* Add more comments/explanations in JS code
+* x Added more comments/explanations in JS code

 ### Project Deadline 3pm